djbowen95/Horiseon-Marketing-Semantic/README.md

 ### 1: Semantic HTML
 #### 1A: Header and Navigation
-The first change I made to the HTML file was to change the first two /'<div>' tags to '<header>' and '<nav>' tags respectively.
+The first change I made to the HTML file was to change the first two /**div** tags to **header** and **nav** tags respectively.
 I made corrosponding changes in the CSS file so that the formatting would remain the same: changing ".header" to "header" and ".nav" to "nav" at every occurance.
 I checked this in the Live Server and then committed these changes.

 #### 1B: Central Image
 The next set of changes centered on the central image to the webpage.
-This element was coded as a single line '<div>' in the broken code, with the image itself included as part of the css for this file.
-I decided not only to redefine this element as a figure, but to move the image from the CSS into the HTML file: so that I could improve accessibility to screen readers, and provide alternative text.
-The '<div>' was initially refered to by the class 'hero' - but I instead formatted my new image under the class 'central-image'; making it more obvious to other developers what the element being coded was.
+This element was coded as a single line **div** in the broken code, with the image itself included as part of the css for this file.
+I decided not only to redefine this element as a **figure**, but to move the image from the CSS into the HTML file: so that I could improve accessibility to screen readers, and provide alternative text.
+The **div** was initially refered to by the class * *'hero'* * - but I instead formatted my new image under the class * *'central-image'* *; making it more obvious to other developers what the element being coded was.

+#### 1C: Main Body Content
+The next modifications I made were to the main body - the three **div** elements that were contained in one large **div**, that featured text which outlined the main products offered by Horiseon.

+The first change I made was to define the div that contained all three elements as a **section**; I then decided to name the three different posts about different marketing products as **article**.
+I gave the section the class * *'main content'* *.
+I then noticed that the formatting for all three articles was the same, so gave them one shared class: * *main content features* *.
+This allowed me to simplify the coding in the CSS: I changed the file so that all features shared the same formatting; I also moved all of the CSS that applied to this section together.
+I left each article with its own unique id too: although it wasn't necessary for the content in the style sheet, I felt it might be useful if another webpage needed to refer back to this content specifically.

+The final change I made in this section was to give each of the three images alt text - which I did in the HTML file.
+I made these fairly descriptive, focusing on the features of the images that give meaning to each of the articles they support.

 ### X. Additional Notes
 The first few commits didn't follow a consistent rule in terms of tense.
 I googled and tried to change to an imperative present tense ('as though you are telling the code what to do') from the 7th commit onwards.